eventide-project/contributor-assets/contributor-guide/contributor-guide.md

 ### Get to Know the People in the Community

 The members of the Eventide community are the best resource for getting oriented to making contributions to the project.
-The members of the community gather on the project's Slack org.
+The members of the community gather on the project's Slack workspace.
 Join the org at:

 [https://eventide-project-slack.herokuapp.com](https://eventide-project-slack.herokuapp.com)